 Finally, by supporting MSMEs and creating capacities in community-based organizations, existing barriers to access climate tools, finances and adaptation mechanisms will be overcome and this will allow the strengthening of local markets making them more resilient to climate change impacts.
-As the project aims c.
-Describe or provide an analysis of the cost-effectiveness of the proposed project / programme.

-Annex 5 to OPG Amended in October 2017 to work with the most vulnerable, gender issues will also be addressed.
+As the project aims to work with the most vulnerable, gender issues will also be addressed.

-The exact number of beneficiaries The exact number of beneficiaries will be determined in the stage of construction of the full proposal, as mentioned previously.
+The exact number of beneficiaries will be determined in the stage of construction of the full proposal, as mentioned previously.